Leave of Absence Process and Procedures

 Religious Observation Leave

-An employee wishing to take an unpaid day to observe a religious holiday.
+An employee may wish to take an unpaid day to observe a religious holiday.
 The request must be submitted and approved to the Leave Center prior to taking days off.
 To apply, fill out the Religious Accommodation Request Form (PDF).